AMC Matador: Production Number Discrepancies

 The official registration figures of Australian second-generation Matador sedans and wagons are at odds with the actual number of Matadors produced, as there are known models with body numbers in the 200s and 300s despite registrations supposedly totaling 102 sedans and 13 wagons.
-Additionally, the document put out by AMI in November 1976 about the fitting of heavy-duty fleet engines to Matadors states "...the engines have been fitted in numerical sequence from Body number 180 to Body number 248 and are matched to engine numbers A1221PF to A1289PF."
+Additionally, the document issued by AMI in November 1976 regarding the fitting of heavy-duty fleet engines to Matadors states, "...the engines have been fitted in numerical sequence from Body number 180 to Body number 248 and are matched to engine numbers A1221PF to A1289PF."
 Those with the fleet engines to which this document pertains were built in June 1976.
 Matadors continued to be built thereafter until December 1976.

 AMI built 320 Matador sedans and 60 Matador wagons in Australia between December 1975 and December 1976.
 The reason for the misreporting has been attributed to new Matadors having been registered as "Other" instead of "Rambler" at the time of first registration.